webserviceXXL/code-snippets-for-the-win/Shopy Hide PayPal Button From Checkout/README.md

 One of the most requested functions.
 Hide the PayPal Button in the checkout(!).

 ## How
-Just copy and paste the code into the "Enhanced Google Analytics" settingsi n your store admin.
+Just copy and paste the code into the "Enhanced Google Analytics" settings in your store admin.